gaurang053/ProtractorWithJasmineFramework/README.md

+# Protractor with Jasmine framework

-# RestaurantApplicationsTeam End to End Test
+Sample Application - RestaurantApplicationsTeam End to End Test

 End to end test with Protractor ( wrapper around Selenium ) with Jasmine framework